okta/okta-sdk-dotnet/docs/RoleApi.md

 <a name="replacerole"></a>
 # **ReplaceRole**
-> IamRole ReplaceRole (string roleIdOrLabel, IamRole instance)
+> IamRole ReplaceRole (string roleIdOrLabel, UpdateIamRoleRequest instance)

 Replace a Role